 Soreze is a village with a powerful history.

-An ancient military academy has been tastefully restored and now offers a hotel and various cultural summer activies. including book fairs, dog fair and horse fair.
+An ancient military academy has been tastefully restored and now offers a hotel and various cultural summer activies. including book fairs, classial music evenings , a dog fair and a horse fair.

-Also the home of the wonderful Museum Dom Robert, whose tapestry works are famous worldwide and must be seen.
+Also the home of the wonderful Museum Dom Robert, whose tapestry works are famous worldwide and must be seen whilst in France.

-The village is peaceful and only a short walk across the moutain from Durfort where the boulangerie is a great place to buy bread and croissant each morning for breakfast.
+The village is peaceful and only a short walk across the moutain from Durfort.
+The boulangeries in Soreze are a great place to buy bread and croissant each morning for breakfast.

 A stunning and very beautiful hilltop village nestled on the edge of a steep river gorge surrounded by rich grape laden vineyards